Post-1808 importation of slaves to the United States: History

 Under an agreement made at the time of the ratification of the U.S. Constitution, Congress passed an Act Prohibiting the Importation of Slaves in 1807 and the law became effective in 1808.
 Many states already had similar laws, but with a multitude of exceptions; South Carolina, for instance, prohibited and then reauthorized the African slave trade multiple times between colonization and the 1787 Constitutional Convention, and then reopened the port of Charleston to the transatlantic slave trade between 1803 and 1807, during which time some 40,000 to 50,000 enslaved Africans were imported to the state.
 (Some states also passed laws prohibiting or heavily regulating interstate trading, although over time most of these laws would be diminished, disregarded, and eventually repealed entirely.)
 After 1808, people transporting slaves by coastwise routes had to sign affidavits before U.S. Customs officers swearing that none of their cargo came from anywhere but the Continental United States.
 Refugees from the Haitian Revolution who moved to Louisiana were permitted to bring their slaves with them, which added approximately 3,000 souls to the enslaved population of the United States.

 Enforcement of the law was initially poor, as the slave trade was banned in the midst of the Napoleonic Wars and Latin American Wars of Independence.
 Privateers loyal to all sides were active in the Caribbean and used their existing smuggling networks in the United States to also bring slaves into the country.
 There were at least 100 slave smugglers (privateers and pirates) importing slaves into the U.S. in the 1800s; the Lafittes were the most famous of these.
 Historian David Head has identified 30 cases of privateers landing or being captured in the U.S. that resulted in 4,000 slaves being imported or captured and then sold.
 These ships operated primarily off Louisiana, near Galveston, and in the vicinity of Amelia Island off the coast of Florida.
-In 1820 the Act to protect the commerce of the United States and punish the crime of piracy (Act of May 15, 1820, Chap.
-113, 3 Stat.
-600) instituted massive fines and the death penalty for pirates caught importing slaves into the United States.
+In 1820 the Act to protect the commerce of the United States and punish the crime of piracy instituted massive fines and the death penalty for pirates caught importing slaves into the United States.
 The new laws, combined with geopolitical stability and peace in the Caribbean region, caused a decline in the slave trade after 1820.